Geometrie/LZRobe/readme.txt

 Then the newly started engin will load the game records automatically.
 Even if the Leela Zero collapsed, LZRobe will restart it and load the game records with a few second to keep this game.

+The left button of mouse is used to put stones on the gameboard.
+The right button of mouse is used to cancel a move.

+But if you decide to put new stones at different position after canceled several moves, the previous variation will not be kept.

 The button with dogs' heads are used to play again computer.
 The color of the background under the dogs' heads indicates the stone color that the computer plays.

 If you push both of the two buttons with dogs' heads, you will see the computer plays agains itself.